cake-contrib/Cake.Paket/docs/index.md

 [Cake.Paket.Example](https://github.com/larzw/Cake.Paket.Example) is an example project which uses Paket with Cake.
 Additionally, the project for the paket addin and module is another good resource, see [build.cake](https://github.com/larzw/Cake.Paket/blob/master/build.cake).

+# Documentation

+Besides this documentaion, Cake's sites contains documentation of the addin at [Cake.Paket](http://cakebuild.net/dsl/paket/).

 # Contributing

 All types of contributions are welcome!
 Please see the [Contributing](https://github.com/larzw/Cake.Paket/blob/master/.github/CONTRIBUTING.md) guidlines.